-Points 10-9 8-6 5-3 2-1 Available Accomplished Commendable Developing Needs Improvement Structure The presentation reflects truly impressive, nuanced command of how to build and deliver a powerful message.
+Points 10-9 8-6 5-3 2-1 Available Accomplished Commendable Developing Needs Improvement Structure The speech reflects a truly impressive, nuanced command of how to build and deliver a powerful message.
 The speech is successfully and strategically sequenced to move the listener.
-The speech is direct and on-topic.
-It follows a traditional structure and reflects a largely successful effort to develop a compelling message to the listener.
+The speech reflects a largely successful effort to develop a compelling message to the listener.
+The speech follows a traditional structure.
 While on-topic, the speech lacks strength at one or more moments.
-The structure may be lacking, meandering, or weak in one or more areas.
-The structure is distracting, incomplete, or inappropriate for the topic.
+The structure may be lacking or weak in one or more areas.
+The speech reflects an attempt to address the prompt but is missing multiple necessary components to offer a cogent, compelling message.
 Presence The speaker's sustained eye contact, effective posture, and professional demeanor, expertly complement the substance of the speech to deliver the maximum possible impact to the listener.
 The speaker's mostly sustained eye contact, positive posture, and pleasant demeanor complement the content of the speech quite well.
 The presenter may appear to slip in and out of character when beginning and concluding the speech.
 With further practice, the speaker could develop into an accomplished public presenter.
 The speaker's inconsistent eye contact, posture, and demeanor reflect a straightforward recital of the material.
 The speaker could do more to fully capitalize on the added impact possible with a focused, sustained presence.
-The speaker displays effort, but his/her eye contact, posture, and demeanor may distract from the intended impact of the speech.
+The speaker's eye contact, posture, and demeanor could benefit from more practice and coaching so that the speaker's presence consistently complements the content.
 Vocal Delivery Clarity of voice, pacing, and modulation of tone are expertly crafted to deliver to the listener maximum impact and understanding.
 Clarity of voice, pacing, and modulation of tone are strong.
 The listener is able to understand what the speaker is conveying.
 Clarity of voice, pacing, and modulation of tone are straightforward.
 The listener is able to understand, but the impact would be increased with a more dynamic vocal delivery.
-Clarity of voice, pacing, and modulation of tone are inconsistent or inappropriate.
+Clarity of voice, pacing, and modulation of tone are inconsistent during the speech.
 At times, the vocal delivery distracts from the content of the speech and diminishes its potential impact.